 Privacy Notice

-Last updated: April 2026
+Last updated: May 18, 2026

 Short version: Tempo keeps your data on your Mac.
 We don't run a cloud for it.
 Nothing about what you monitor, schedule, or automate leaves your device because of us.